-- (a) Atmospheric dispersion; - (b) Deposition of radionuclides from the atmosphere on the ground or other surfaces; - (c) Dispersion of radionuclides in surface water (freshwater, brackish or marine) and ground water; - (d) Accumulation in aquatic sediments; and - (e) Transfer and accumulation of radionuclides to plants and animals in the food chain.
+- (c) Dispersion of radionuclides in surface water (freshwater, brackish or marine) and ground water; - (d) Accumulation (and subsequent remobilization) in aquatic sediments; and - (e) Transfer and accumulation of radionuclides to plants and animals in the food chain.

-5.16.
+5.18.
 The models used to estimate activity concentrations in environmental media (e.g., in the air, in the aquatic media, on the ground and through the soil) should take account of the physicochemical properties of the radionuclides being released necessary to assess, for example, the effective release height, water retention or flow rate, the effects on the dispersion of effluents by nearby buildings or, in water bodies, the effect of local bathymetry, and removal/accumulation mechanisms like radioactive decay, radioactive chains, wet and dry deposition and sedimentation.